Ch. 17. Diplomas

 The institution “Språksamlingane” is now located at the University of Bergen, but was until 2016 part of the University of Oslo.
 We suggest that the collective work performed at the University of Oslo and now at the University of Bergen is attributed to the institution “Språksamlingane” (or, in English, “The language collections”).

 After having stated the editor(s) of the file, one or more <respStmt> elements should specify the main tasks done by each editor.
+To simplify elicitation of tasks in the catalogue, the type of responsibility is also stated in a @resp attribute.
 In the case of the Aga diploma, there are three responsibility statements.
 This is information which in a typical printed edition would be given in the preface, or even on the title page:

 <editor>